tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - CD8<sup>+</sup>CD38<sup>+</sup>T cell associated with irAEs
 # Peripheral CD8<sup>+</sup>CD28<sup>+</sup> T lymphocytes predict the efficacy and safety of PD-1/PD-L1 inhibitors in cancer patients
  - CD8<sup>+</sup>CD28<sup>+</sup> T cell level associated with ICI efficacy but also irAE development
+# Peripheral T cell expansion predicts tumor infiltration and clinical response
+## Abstract
+ - clonotypic expansion of effector-like T cells within tumor and in normal adjacent tissue, associated with ICB response
+ - expanded clonotypes in tumor and normal adjacent tissue can be detected in peripheral blood
+ - intratumoral T cells are replaced with fresh, non-exhausted cells from outside the tumor, especially in responsive patients
+ - **non-exhausted T cells from periphery may be key in explaining ICB response**
+## Main
+ - parallel expansion in tumor and normal adjacent tissue may be from infiltration of T cells from periphery (extravasating into both tumor and normal adjacent tissue from blood)
 # Potentiating local and abscopal antitumor efficacy through radiation with FAP-CD40 DARPin and anti-PD1 therapy
  - ~70% of patients develop resistance to ICI
  - CD40: costimulatory molecule that drives DCs and TAMs (tumor associated macrophages) to prime T cells